joshbegley/nyt-latest/previous.md

 **Watching Burnley: The team that don't concede goals, and could coax JJ Watt out of retirement**\
-`The Championship club's defence has not been breached since December 21, 12 games or 18 hours and 10 minutes of football ago`\
+`The Championship club's defence has not been breached since December 21, which 12 games or 18 hours and 10 minutes of football ago`\
 https://nytimes.com/athletic/6152361/2025/02/22/burnley-jj-watt-trafford-parker-concede/

 **Here’s the latest.**\